 - discomfort in managing body weight.

 So, what are the benefits of a healthy breakfast?
+A healthy breakfast:

-- it is a source of energy;
+- is a source of energy;

-- speeds up metabolism;
+- accelerates the metabolism;

 - does not alter insulin levels;